Fall admission only. Applications deadline: January 15

 - Acceptable performance on the GENERAL Graduate Record Examination (GRE).
 Important information about the GRE, GRE testing

-- A letter of intent indicating why the applicant is interested in pursuing a graduate
+- A letter of intent addressing the following:

 - The highest ranking applicants will be required to interview with the faculty of the